-Ancestry is the world's largest website for researching family histories.
+Ancestry Library Edition is the world's largest website for researching family histories.
+(Available inside the library only.)

 HeritageQuest® Online is a comprehensive treasury of American genealogical sources--rich in unique primary sources, local and family histories, and finding aids.
-Available in the library.
-Accessibility outside the library requires a library card.
+(Library card required.)

 The Local Genealogy Research Guide contains research that has been digitized by Harnett County genealogy enthusiasts.
 Documents include Family Histories and Publications about local people and places.